 Made in Japan

-Aluminum lid designed for use with the Oyakodon Pan is available separately.
+The aluminum lid designed for use with the oyakodon pan is available separately.
 Featuring a rounded shape and wooden knob, this lid fits perfectly on top of the curved sides of the pan.

 This pan is not intended to be used for fried dishes such as tempura.
 Do not raise the temperature above 200℃, and avoid pouring water over it to cool it suddenly.
 Avoid using metal cleaning tools and using acidic or alkaline substances such as vinegar and baking soda.

 Do not put in dishwasher, as there is a risk of discolouration and corrosion.

 * * *